dkharazi/oldnotes/basic_statistics/05_estimators_and_parameters.md

+## Random Variable
+- A random variable is a deterministic function that maps a single value from the sample space to the real line
+	- 𝑋 : Ω → ℝ

 ## Expectation
-- The expected value of a random variable is a population parameter, which is also a random variable
+- The expected value of a random variable is equal to some population parameter
+- We use unbiased estimators to estimate a population parameter associated with a random variable
-- The expected value of an unbiased estimator is the population parameter
+- Also, the expected value of an unbiased estimator is the population parameter
-- Although the expected value refers to a random variable (which is a function), it can sometimes (incorrectly) be referred to as the output of some random function [i.e. f(x)] once a sample has been realized
-	- Where f is typically a parameter (which is a random variable)
-	- And x is a sample (i.e. data)
 - A correct way of calculating the output of some parameter could be written as: mu(x) instead of E[X]

 ## Prediction